 He also built housing for his workers on Combe Down at what is now De Montalt Place.

 In 1728 Ralph Allen had failed in a bid to supply Bath stone to build Greenwich Hospital and was considerably annoyed by this.
-He had also purchased the Prior Park (so known because it had been the estate of the priors of Bath Abbey before the reformation) from the Duke of Kingston.
+He had also purchased much of the Prior Park (so known because it had been the estate of the priors of Bath Abbey before the reformation) from the Duke of Kingston.
 He probably decided then to build Prior Park Mansion and commissioned John Wood to provide the plans.

 In 1731 his sister Elizabeth died and he was left with the care of his niece Gertrude Tucker and his nephew William Tucker.
 In 1732 Ralph Allen’s brother Philip married Jane Bennett, the sister of Philip Bennett who owned Widcombe Manor, and they had a daughter Mary in 1734.
 Anthony Buckeridge, Ralph Allen’s brother in law, died in 1734 whilst he and his brother Philip joined the committee for the ‘General Hospital’ (The Royal Mineral Water Hospital).
 In 1738 after John Wood had found the land The Mineral Water Hospital was started, the original building being designed by John Wood the Elder and built with Bath stone donated by Ralph Allen.
 It opened in 1742.